roocs/rook/docs/source/talks.rst

 Talks
 =====

+Presentations are hosted on the `Rook talks site <https://roocs.github.io/rook/>`_.
-Presentations open in a new browser tab.
+Slides and PDFs open in a new browser tab.

 Milano 2026
 -----------